Main characteristics of the MD/PhD program

 The Hannover Biomedical Research School (HBRS) has its own seminar rooms.

-There are four cafeterias and a mensa on campus.
+There are three cafeterias and a mensa on campus.

 International students in the MD/PhD program can be accomodated in a students' hostel nearby.

 At the beginning of October, students are given assistance with all relevant administration (housing, bank, insurance, enrolment).
 Other highlights include guided tours, excursions, culture shock seminars, a German crash course, and an international party.

 English is the main language of the program.
 German courses are offered to our international students (beginners A1 and advanced A2).
 And we offer a course on "English Scientific Conversation".

 PhD intermediate examination: by February 24th (TwinCore retreat March 2nd/3rd, 2023)

 Summer Semester 2023

 In the first 18 months of the course, up to the intermediate examination, participants of the PhD program should acquire a general consolidation of the natural scientific and fundamental principles of biomedical research, so that by the time of the intermediate examination, all participants in the program achieve approximately the same level of theoretical and practical knowledge, despite different qualifications on entry.

 In the second part of the PhD Program, more emphasis is then placed on the project-specific qualification.
 Time spend abroad during the PhD Program will be recognized if the curriculum content at the guest university is equivalent to the PhD curriculum and has been certified as such.